rmari/homer/README.md

 <h2> Installation </h2>

-Homer needs a Python 2.7 interpreter and the numpy and PySide packages.
-You can install these packages individually or get them through a Python distribution like [Anaconda](https://store.continuum.io/cshop/anaconda/) or [Enthought](https://www.enthought.com/products/epd/).
+Homer needs a Python 3 interpreter and the numpy and PyQt4 packages.
+You can install these packages individually or get them through a Python distribution like [Anaconda](https://store.continuum.io/cshop/anaconda/).

 You can run Homer as follows: